 The Government of Japan has three separate handling procedures for genome edited food and agricultural products that cover food, feed, and biodiversity safety.
 MHLW oversees the procedures for food and food additives, while MAFF is responsible for both feed and feed additives as well as biodiversity safety for products under its authority.
-Developers who wish to commercialize their products in Japan are strongly encouraged to adhere to relevant handling producers.
-For more on genome editing handling procedures in Japan, see JA2020-0184.
+For more on genome editing handling procedures in Japan, see JA2021-0106.
+Developers of food and food additive as well as feed and feed additive products derived from genome edited crossbred progeny are no longer expected to submit their products to pre-market consultations and notifications with the relevant authority.
+MHLW and MAFF amended their procedures in December 2020 (JA2020-0214) and April 2021 (JA2021-0073), respectively.
 For details on the development of Japan's genome editing handling procedures, see JA2019-0219.